DFIRent/m365-mailbox-permission-audit/README.md

-# m365-mailbox-permission-audit
+# M365 Mailbox Permission Audit Script

-PowerShell script to audit Microsoft 365 mailbox permissions across user and shared mailboxes, helping identify over-privileged accounts and support revocation efforts.
+Quick PowerShell script to audit mailbox permissions in Microsoft 365.
+Helps you find out who has access to what, across both user and shared mailboxes.

+Blogpost Link:

+### What it does

+- Get permissions for **all mailboxes**
+- Get users with access to a **specific mailbox**
+- Get all mailboxes a **specific user** has access to

+Outputs to a formatted Excel file.

+---